Ollie Hassell-Collins: Career

 In June 2021 Hassell-Collins received his first call-up by coach Eddie Jones to the senior squad for a training camp and he was called up again for the 2022 Six Nations Championship.
 He was included in the squad for the 2023 Six Nations Championship by new coach Steve Borthwick and on 4 February 2023 made his debut starting in their opening round defeat to Scotland.

+On 28 March 2023, Leicester Tigers announced that they had signed Hassell-Collins for the start of the 2023-24 season.